 By looking at a garden fence and an acoustic fence side-by-side, the differences will probably be obvious, but in a roundabout way: an acoustic fence will be taller, thicker, sturdier, and constructed in a way that stops gaps appearing over time, while a garden fence will be shorter, thinner, and the design will be different - it could have a slatted, woven, featherboard, or hit and miss style.
 None of these styles would make an effective acoustic barrier.
 An acoustic barrier must also never have any holes in it by design (we're sometimes asked about acoustic trellis).

 The effectiveness of any noise barrier is dependent on five main factors:

 There is a range of factors that differentiate a certified acoustic fence from a regular domestic fence; some key differences are explored below.

 The imperviousness of acoustic barriers

 Our acoustic fencing uses 34mm thick tongue-and-groove style ‘V’ boards constructed in such as way that eliminates gaps that sound can travel through.
-By comparison, a Tongue and Groove board from Jacksons (our closest matching non-acoustic fence) is 17mm thick and has been designed for screening only, rather than noise reduction.
+By comparison, a Tongue and Groove fence from Jacksons (our closest matching non-acoustic fence) is 17mm thick and has been designed for screening only, rather than noise reduction.

 Regulations around acoustic fencing